Grumlebob/The-Pentuple-MiniTwit/MiniTwitSolution/Documentation/ContinousIntegrationContinousDeployment.md

 The ```bootstrap.sh``` file, which is in the same folder, sets up terraform using all the aforementioned files.

-Note: it currently does not automatically assign reserved IP's in case we destroy and recreate droplets.
+Note: ~~it currently does not automatically assign reserved IP's in case we destroy and recreate droplets.~~ (fixed 06.05.2025)
 It also does not currently give digital ocean user permission.
 So we cannot open a console from digital ocean.
 You need to ssh from your own console.
+After a bit of research and asking ChatGpt it seems one must do it manually on digital ocean.

 After the application was deployed with terraform the database was reset.